You need to renew your full or provisional driving licence if you want to update your photo. You’ll get a new licence.

 Applying by post

-Fill in form D1 ‘Application for a driving licence’, available from the DVLA form ordering service and selected Post Offices, and include:
+Fill in form D1 ‘Application for a driving licence’.
+You can get it from most Post Offices.
+Include:

-- a new passport type photo taken within the last month (don’t sign the back of the photo)
+- a new passport type photo taken within the last month (do not sign the back of the photo)

 - the photocard and paper counterpart of your current licence (if you’ve lost either, tick the relevant box on the D1 form)